-The consolidated entity is organised into one operating segment: exploration for precious metals.
-This operating segment is based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers ('CODM')) in assessing performance and in determining the allocation of resources.
+The consolidated entity is organised into two operating segments: Australian exploration and Botswanan exploration.
+This operating segments are based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers ('CODM')) in assessing performance and in determining the allocation of resources.
 Botswanan exploration only became a separate reportable segment during the current year.